The $B^+ \to K^+ \nu \bar \nu$ decay as a search for the QCD axion

+We now pause on the treatment of systematic uncertainties affecting the last component of \refeq{eq:lai}, namely the background normalization.
+In the Belle II analysis, the impact of a given systematic uncertainty is quantified by the reduction in the total uncertainty when that source is removed from the fit, as shown in Tables I and II of Ref.~\cite{\BelleIIevi}.
+While the individual components cannot be summed in quadrature to reconstruct the total uncertainty, their relative magnitudes provide a useful estimate of their importance.
+From this comparison, the combined effect of the systematic uncertainties other than the background normalization is at the level of $O(50\%)$ or less relative to the background normalization contribution.

-As regards the last component of \refeq{eq:lai}, the numbers of expected background events for each bin, $n^i_\bkg$, can be read out from the plots of the collaboration.
-While the uncertainty on the Montecarlo generated background events are not explicitly provided, we infer that the uncertainty on the total normalisation is respectively $\sigma_\text{ITA}^\text{bkg}\approx1\%$ and $\sigma_\text{HTA}^\text{bkg}\approx10\%$.
+To model this component, we reason as follows.
+Although the uncertainties on the Monte Carlo generated background events are not explicitly provided, we infer that the relative uncertainty on the total normalisation is respectively $\sigma_\text{ITA}^{\bkg}\approx1\%$ and $\sigma_\text{HTA}^{\bkg}\approx10\%$.
 These estimates have been obtained from the $q^2$ distribution and its corresponding pull shown in Figs.~17 and 20 of Ref.~\cite{\BelleIIevi}.
-One can in fact identify the pull with $|n^i_{\rm dat} - n^i_{\rm hst}| / (\sqrt{(\sigma^i_{\rm dat})^2 + (\sigma^i_{\rm hst})^2})$, where the subscripts `dat' and `hst' denote respectively the data and the value of the stacked histograms, and $\sigma^i_{\rm dat}$ the uncertainty in the data point.
-Inverting the pull distribution in terms of $\sigma^i_{\rm hst}$ provides an estimate of the above uncertainty.
-Thus, we introduced two nuisance parameters, \emph{i.e.} $\theta_\text{ITA}$ and $\theta_\text{HTA}$, both constrained by a normal Gaussian distribution in the likelihood as \be {\mcL}_2 = \frac{1}{\sqrt{2\pi}} e^{-\theta^2_\text{ITA}/2} \times \frac{1}{\sqrt{2\pi}} e^{-\theta^2_\text{HTA}/2} \, . \ee
+One can identify the pull as $|n^i_{\obs} - n^i_{\hst}| / \sqrt{n^i_{\obs} + (\sigma^i_{\hst})^2}$, where the subscripts `obs' and `hst' denote respectively the data and the value of the stacked histograms, and $\sigma^i_{\obs}$ the uncertainty in the data point.
+Inverting the pull distribution in terms of $\sigma^i_{\hst}$, we find that the relative uncertainties $\sigma^i_{\hst}/n^i_{\hst}$ are approximately constant across bins.
+We therefore treat them as a single relative uncertainty $\sigma^{\bkg}$ on the overall background normalization, modeled as a nuisance parameter $\theta$ in $n^i_{\bkg}=(1+\sigma^{\bkg} \, \theta) \, \langle n^i_{\bkg}\rangle$.
+This can be constrained, independently in the ITA and HTA analyses, by the Gaussian likelihood terms \be _2 = \frac{1}{\sqrt{2\pi}} e^{-\theta^2_{\ITA}/2} \times \frac{1}{\sqrt{2\pi}} e^{-\theta^2_{\HTA}/2}~, \ee where the expected value $\langle n^i_\bkg\rangle$ of the number of background events for each bin, $n^i_\bkg$, can be read out from Ref.~\cite{\BelleIIevi}.

-As a non-trivial check of our procedure, we derive the profile likelihood ratio as a function of the signal strength $\mu_{\nunu}$ in the case the axion is absent, \emph{i.e.} ${\mc B}_a=0$, obtaining very consistent results as compared with the collaboration's counterparts.
-Details are relegated to the text around \reffig{fig:check} in the Supplemental \refsec{app:plots}.